Skip to content

 Is sorbolene cream safe for babies?

-• Favour plant-derived, SLS-free, pH-balanced formulas.
+• Favour plant-derived, SLS-free, pH-balanced formulas with short ingredient lists.

 How to use sorbolene cream as a soap or make-up remover